 It’s incredible to see how quickly technology and electronics have changed in the past 30 years.

 Now, computers are no longer tied to living room use only, and we all carry a computer in our pocket at all times in the form of a smartphone.
-Technology has changed to be more accessible to all and is involved in all aspects of life.
+Technology has become more accessible to all and is involved in all aspects of life.
 From our vehicles to our jobs, technology runs our lives.

 I’ve collected electronics in all eras of my life, and I share this compilation of anecdotes for some I consider most memorable.